Jesus was in the grave for 72 hours, three days and three nights.

-For as Jonah was three days and three nights in the belly of the great fish,
+"For just as Jonah was three days and three nights in the belly of the great fish,

-so will the Son of Man be three days and three nights in the heart of the earth.
+so will the Son of Man be three days and three nights in the heart of the earth."

-Sunset of that Thursday evening brought the beginning of the first night, Nisan 15, the first day of the seven day Feast of Unleavened Bread.
-This was a "high day", a non-Saturday Sabbath, something Christians are not usually familiar with.
-Regarding His burial He was entombed in the sepulcher before sunset as the Nisan 14 Passover came to an end and was in the grave just in time for sunset and the Nisan 15 high holy day, the first day of the Feast of Unleavened Bread.
+His burial at sunset of that Wednesday evening marked the beginning of the first night.
+That sunset at the end of Nisan 14 Passover, according to Hebrew reckoning, marked the beginning of Nisan 15.
+Nisan 15 is the first day of the seven day Feast of Unleavened Bread.
+This was a "high day", a non-Saturday Sabbath.
+This is something Christians are not usually familiar with.
+Regarding His burial He was entombed in the sepulcher before sunset as the Nisan 14 Passover came to an end and was in the grave just in time for the sunset that marked the beginning of Nisan 15, the high holy day, the first day of the Feast of Unleavened Bread.

-The second daytime began on Friday at sunrise, continuing the 24 hour passage of the Feast of Unleavened Bread which ended on Friday night at Sunset.
+The first daytime began on Thursday at sunrise, continuing the 24 hour passage of the first day of the Feast of Unleavened Bread and ended on Thursday night at Sunset.

-The second daytime began on Friday night at sunset and ended on Saturday morning at sunrise.
+The second daytime began on Thursday night at sunset and ended on Friday morning at sunrise.